 If you notice early signs of tooth decay, what do you think should be the first thing to do?
 As for most people, a quick call to the dentist is the answer.
 More so, some might even think that dental fillings are the only option.
 What they are not aware of is that tooth decay is reversible.
 Although getting dental treatment is a solid solution to prevent cavity buildup, did you know other ways to resolve it?
 You can control harmful bacteria from spreading through simple improvements in your oral hygiene.
 This article will go over the fundamentals of how to reverse tooth decay.
 Read more to know alternatives to get rid of cavities along the way.

 If you find out that you have emerging cavities, it’s best to make some modifications to your oral care routine.
 Depending on the extent of the cavity, don’t let your tooth decay progress.
 You may be capable of sending it on its way and prevent tooth deterioration.
 You can do so by changing your lifestyle, nutrition, and oral hygiene.
+The dentists from BDC Chatswood can help prevent your teeth from decaying.
+Just call up their clinic today.

 How To Reverse Tooth Decay